 After you follow the process for how to file an EEOC employment discrimination charge, there are several actions that the agency may take.
 The EEOC may decide to enroll you and your former employer in a mediation program to agree on compensation and settle the dispute quickly.
 This process takes about three months to complete if a conclusion can be made successfully.

 The EEOC may also decide to go straight to attempting a voluntary settlement between both parties by negotiating with your former employer for your compensation.
-If neither of these settlement strategies are successful after filing a charge of discrimination in Wisconsin, the EEOC may grant you the Notice of Right to Sue your previous employer.
+If neither of these settlement strategies is successful after filing a charge of discrimination in Wisconsin, the EEOC may grant you the Notice of Right to Sue your previous employer.

 Filing a Lawsuit Against Your Employer in Wisconsin

 Can I file a lawsuit for wrongful termination?
 You may be eligible to file a lawsuit against employers for wrongful termination if you have already received the Notice of Right to Sue from the EEOC and feel you have proper evidence to prove your claim.
 When suing for wrongful termination in Wisconsin, you are responsible for presenting witness testimonials, employment records, documentation and paycheck stubs that support your claim.

 To file a lawsuit against your employer in Wisconsin, you must first have a defined cause of action for suing your former employer and proof of wrongful termination.
 Filing a wrongful termination claim against an employer can be difficult without the help of a lawyer.
 The process for how to file a wrongful termination lawsuit can be easier to successfully pursue with the assistance of an employment law attorney.